My Non-Negotiable Essentials (5+ years of CKD + IF) Part 2/3

 • Dairy – Yoghurts and cheese.

-Eggs needs no introduction.
-I speculated much of its digestive health benefit many times, from its Choline content.
 Choline is not just for liver health.
-It is also an essential support for the nervous system affecting digestion, gut health, inflammatory processes, muscle contraction and mental health, to name a few.
-In terms of practicality ~ it is the most universal food, either holistic or accessory onto any dish both savoury and dessert.
+It is an essential support for the nervous system affecting digestion, gut health, inflammatory processes, muscle contraction and mental health.
+In terms of practicality ~ it is the most universal food, for any dish both savoury and dessert.
 It also serves as contingent complimentary, whenever meat proteins are scarce.
-Lastly the egg shells ~ so long as adequately boiled, salted, dried and grinded ~ serve as alternate and viable source of calcium (Brun LR 2013 et al).
+And lastly the egg shells ~ so long as adequately boiled, salted, dried and grinded ~ serve as alternate and viable source of calcium (Brun LR 2013 et al).

 I clearly do not function nor do I handle stress as well as I can notice the difference for myself in just a few days of abscence.
-Abstaining eggs therefore is clearly not I’d what tolerate in long term view.

 My new living circumstance (at present / at the time of writing this article) prohibits all eggs or egg-derived products.
 Hence I had to resort to supplementing PBC (Phosphadytl choline) and then Choline Bitartrate.
 Both certainly adds to the expense of living.
-But the difference were palpable enough difference in my mental health and resilience, similarly to the same level when I tried ALCAR for the very first time.
-Given how increasingly uncontrolled our stress is from everywhere ~ forgoing additional choline, in my experience-backed opinion, for any extended period, would be problematic.
+The difference were palpable enough that in my mental health and resilience, similarly to the same level when I tried ALCAR for the very first time.

 Interesting trivia: according to this Youtube® presentation ~ inducing choline deficiency is a widely used laboratory method to SIMULATE liver damage (both cancers and alcoholic related), in animal research models.